Turkish rescuers pull girl from rubble 4 days after quake

 Ibrahim Topal, of the Humanitarian Relief Foundation, or IHH said: “My colleague and I looked at each other like ‘Did you hear that, too?’
 We listened again.
 There was a very weak voice saying something like ‘I’m here.’
 Then we shut everything down, the machines, and started listening again.
 And there really was a voice.”

 Health ministry officials said the girl was in good condition but would be kept under observation in the hospital for a while.
-She asked for her mother as well as for meatballs and a yoghurt drink on her way to the hospital, state-run Anadolu Agency reported.
+She asked for for meatballs and a yoghurt drink on her way to the hospital, state-run Anadolu Agency reported.

 Her rescue came a day after another 3-year-old girl and a 14-year-old girl were also pulled out alive from collapsed buildings in Izmir, Turkey’s third-largest city.

-Meanwhile, the death toll in the earthquake reached 107, after emergency crews retrieved more bodies from toppled buildings in the city.
-Officials said 144 quake survivors were still hospitalized, and three of them were in serious condition.
+Meanwhile, the death toll in the earthquake climbed to 111, after emergency crews retrieved more bodies from toppled buildings in the city.
+Officials said 138 quake survivors were still hospitalized, and three of them were in serious condition.

 The U.S. Geological Survey registered the quake’s magnitude at 7.0, though other agencies recorded it as less severe.